-Crumple large sheets of aluminum foil loosely to create an armature.
-Shape them the way you want your mountain to be shaped, making peaks and valleys.
-Let it taper off so it spreads out naturally.
-Glue the foil structure to the base, molding it and forming it, adding more foil to it if necessary, until you are satisfied with the shape.
+Crumple large sheets of aluminum foil loosely to create an frame for the structure.
+Shape the foil the way you want your mountain to be shaped, making peaks and valleys.
+Let the shape taper off so it spreads out naturally.
+Glue the foil structure to the base, molding it and forming it, adding more foil if necessary, until you are satisfied with the shape.

-Cover the entire foil mountain armature with a layer of paper packing tape.
-This will help hold the shape and provide a smooth, absorbent surface for the paper mache to adhere to.
+Cover the entire foil mountain frame with a layer of paper packing tape.
+This helps to hold the shape and provide a smooth, absorbent surface for the paper mache to adhere to.

 Pour a gallon of warm water into a large plastic bin.
-Begin cutting or tearing newspaper into 1-inch to 2-inch squares.
+Cut or tear newspaper into 1-inch to 2-inch squares.
 Add enough newspaper scraps to the water until you have a soupy mixture.

 Pour 2 to 3 cups of the mixture into a blender and puree the paper.
 Add more water if the mixture is too thick.
 Pour the pureed mix into a fine sieve to drain away excess water, then place the paper mache pulp into a large bowl.

 Puree the rest of the paper into pulp in 2- to 3-cup increments and add the pulp to the bowl.
-Mix the paper mache pulp with white craft glue and 1/4 cup of table salt until it is thick, wet and pasty, like the consistency of creamy oatmeal.
+Mix the paper mache pulp with white craft glue and 1/4 cup of table salt until it's thick, wet and pasty, like the consistency of creamy oatmeal.

 Hot-glue miniature evergreen branches, pebbles and twigs around on the mountain if you want to add trees and realistic natural details.